 "I want to hear the voice of the people.
 After that we will decide what we want to do.
 I want to work with all democratic forces.
 I believe in human rights and I believe in the rule of law."

 2011 - Burma's new parliament sits for the first time on 1 February.
-Thein Sein, a former general and close associate of Than Shwe, is appointed president.
 The pace of change under the new government surprises many observers.
 Restrictions on the media are eased.
 Labour unions are granted the right to strike.
 Electoral laws are loosened, allowing Suu Kyi to run for office.
 An unpopular, Chinese-sponsored project to dam the Irrawaddy River is shelved.
 A human rights commission is established.

 In October, 6,359 prisoners are granted amnesty and released from jails across the country, including about 200 political prisoners.
 Further releases of political prisoners follow.

-In November the NLD announces it will formally reregister as a political party and participate in elections.
+In November the NLD announces it will participate in future elections.

 2013 - The NLD holds its first-ever party congress at the start of March.
 Suu Kyi is reelected party leader.